carterjbastian/platform_api_documentation/source/index.html.md

 We can put this all together in a comprehensive example by demonstrating how we could provide a user on your platform with a button that links them to their user portal.

+**You can see this code in action:**

+- This example lives in a live, interactive demo at [PlatformIntegrationDemo.com](https://www.platformintegrationdemo.com/).
+- The front-end code we write in this example lives at [this public repo](https://github.com/carterjbastian/my-investment-platform)
+- The back-end code we write in this example lives at [this public repo](https://github.com/carterjbastian/my-investment-platform-api)

-Let's assume that in your database, you have an account model that looks as formatted in the snippet on the right.
+For this example, let's assume that your platform is named **MyInvestmentPlatform**.
+In your database, you have an account model that looks as formatted in the snippet on the right.

-In this example, we'll assume you have a react-based web application and a node express API, but this general approach can be taken regardless of platform, language, or infrastructure.
+We'll be implementing your user-facing front-end in as a react-based web application, and we'll be implementing your web server as endpoints in a node/express API.
+However, this general approach and structure can be taken regardless of platform, language, or infrastructure.

 ### The overall information flow is as follows:

 1. Your user opens a page on your front end webapp
-2. Your webapp requests a portal-id from your web server
+2. Your webapp requests a `portalLink` from your web server.
-3. Your web server hits the `/platform/investors/register` of the Check Investor Status API and returns the platform portalLink
+3. Your web server hits the `/platform/investors/register` of the Check Investor Status API and returns the `portalLink` for the new investor.
-4. Your webapp uses the portal-link as the `href` in the rendered button.
+4. Your webapp uses the portalLink as the `href` in the rendered "Verify Accreditation" button.

 This may seem like a lot of steps, but it's necessary to have your server act as an intermediary so that your users don't need to create accounts on our platform.